SuVaKuTt/aeki/README.md

 - Both files need to be loaded for full functionality

 **Usage:**
-1. Load `export.json` to populate the area list in the sidebar (shows: Area1, Area2, Area3, etc.)
+1. Load `export.json` to populate both sections in the sidebar:
+   - **Section 1 (Areas)**: Shows Area1, Area2, Area3, etc.
+   - **Section 2 (ColorDesc)**: Shows all unique color descriptions from the data
 2. Load `coordinates.json` to enable area box visualization on the map
    - After loading, sidebar area names update to show coordinate keys: "Area1 (ABCD)", "Area2 (EFGHi)", etc.
    - The mapping is automatic: first coordinate key → Area1, second → Area2, etc.
+3. **Two filtering modes:**
-3. Click area names in the sidebar to toggle their selection (multiple areas can be active)
+   - **Area mode**: Click area names in Section 1 to toggle their selection (multiple areas can be active simultaneously)
+   - **ColorDesc mode**: Click a colorDesc in Section 2 to show all areas containing items with that color description (only one colorDesc can be active at a time)
+   - Note: Selecting an area deactivates colorDesc selection, and vice versa
 4. Selected areas appear as rectangular boxes on the map image
 5. Boxes are positioned using relative coordinates (%), so they scale correctly when the image is resized
+6. **Info Area** (right side panel) displays detailed information:
+   - **Area mode**: Shows all keys for selected areas in format "A1-23" (letter + first number - count)
+     - Handles gaps in numbering (e.g., "C5-14" and "C16-17" shown as separate lines)
+     - Supports multi-letter keys (AB1, AC22, etc.)
+     - Shows total count per area: "Area1 (ABCD) (52 pcs)"
+     - Displays colorDesc summary at the end: "Items: Storage, Bathroom, Lighting"
+   - **ColorDesc mode**: Shows only keys matching the selected colorDesc
+     - Header shows selected colorDesc: "Area Info, Lighting"
+     - Filters keys to show only those with matching colorDesc value
+     - Example: If "Storage" is selected, only shows keys where colorDesc = "Storage"

 **Coordinate System:**
 - Coordinates are stored in `coordinates.json` with both absolute (px) and relative (%) values